 In dogs and cats, the uterus is shaped like a long "Y." The body of the uterus is the stem of the Y, which is short relative to the long arms called the horns.
 The horns are where the puppies and kittens are formed, attached, and grow during gestation.

-The ovaries, while separate from the uterus, are attached by way of ligaments and blood vessels to both the uterine horns and body.
+The ovaries, while separate from the uterus, are attached by way of ligaments and blood vessels to the uterine horns.
 The veterinarian must separate the ovaries from the attachments in the body by clamping and tying off the blood vessels.

 Each ovary is in a sac.
 The sac is often filled with fat—more so in older or overweight animals.
 Sometimes, the ovarian tissue is diffuse, sometimes it is small or not well formed at the time of the spay.
 It may also be ectopic, meaning it isn't where it should be in the body, which is a congenital problem.